Trip Page 2025 - Peru

 ADJUSTING TO ALTITUDE

-- Altitude Medication: SANS is strongly recommending that every traveler get altitude medication from your doctor.
+- Altitude Medication: SANS is strongly recommending that every traveler discuss altitude medication with your doctor.
 Follow the instructions carefully; typically you begin the medication before you get to altitude.

 - Go Slow: It may take a few hours or days to adjust to the altitude.
 Go slow and enjoy our surroundings!